 Late Arrivals: Students who arrive ten minutes (or more) late for an appointment will be asked to reschedule.

-No Show Fee for Lois Lambrinos, Psychiatric Nurse Practitioner: Unless an appointment is canceled by the close of business on the day prior to the appointment, a no show fee of $35 for intake appointments or $25 for follow-up appointments will be billed to students' tuition.
+No Show Fee for Psychiatric Nurse Practitioner: Unless an appointment is canceled at least 24 hours in advance, a no show fee of $40 for intake visits or $20 for follow up visits will be billed to students' tuition.

 Students Only: Only currently enrolled undergraduate students are eligible to make appointments.
 We're sorry, but we cannot treat faculty or staff.